Table of contents

 BACK TO TOC

-As mentioned in the previous section, the node can, manually, be sent into configuration mode, this is achieved by pressing, the push-button immediately after the LED changes from green to red and holding it until the red LED switches from being constantly lit to blinking 3 times with 0.25 seconds interval.
+As mentioned in the previous section, the node can, manually, be sent into configuration mode, this is achieved by holding magnet near magnet switch.
+After the LED changes from green to red, keep holding the magnet until the red LED switches from being constantly lit to blinking 3 times with 0.25 seconds interval.
 Unless proper configuration is transferred to the device via Vicotee Configuration Gateway the device will remain in configuration mode for 10 minutes after which it will shutdown.
 The device will notify that it is in Configuration mode every 5 seconds by blinking the red LED once.
 If proper configuration is received by the node, it will transition to active state.
 The node can also be forced into configuration mode remotely by issuing a specific command from the end-point while being in Active state.

 BACK TO TOC